DjHaski/AdvanceMyShop/README.md

 Mod was made to be compatible with other mods that change shop pricings, however I can't guarantee it because of my "skill issue".
 If you encounter strange behaviour AFTER this mod have been installed, please report it.

 Mod was tested with `37` mods installed, including ones that change multipliers.

+Currently, it is known that AdvanceMyShop is incompatible with other mods that have similar or same functionality.
+You will have to choose who to keep ;)

 ## Bugs and suggestions